cs-fullstack-2019-fall/html-input2-cw-rjrobins16/README.md

+Score : 3
 # HTML Input 2 CW
+#### Partial : button is not associate to form, required fields are not required, terms should be checkbox not radio button
 Duplicate the form depicted in the included image.
 Note the following:

 * Use placeholders (hints) where shown